LambdaLabsML/llama3-endpoint/DOCKER.md

 # Serving of llama 3.1 (8B, 70B and 405B FP8)

-This guide covers serving llama 3.1 on a multi-GPU single node environment.
+This guide covers serving llama 3.1 in 8B, 70B and 405B size on a multi-GPU single node environment.

 Hardware requirements
 | Model              | Instance type       |